KYOMIX/E-PDF-G/README.md

 README - Envelope PDF Generator
-Table of Contents
-1. Features
-2. How to Use
-3. Technical Details
-4. Customization
-5. License

 Features
 •	Logo Upload: Add your organization's logo to all generated envelopes
 •	Excel/CSV Import: Bulk import guest data from spreadsheet files